sirisian/ecmascript-types/README.md

 }
 ```

+The annotation on an `async` function must BE a promise type.
+Unlike a generator's, it is not shorthand: `function* f(): int32` fills the rest with `void`, which says truly that the generator yields and does not return, and there is no equally supportable filler for a reject type &mdash; a promise that never rejects is a claim no body can support.
+So `async function f(): uint8` is a Syntax Error, and the message names `Promise.<uint8, E>`.

 ```await``` unwraps the resolve type: awaiting a ```Promise.<uint8, Error>``` yields a ```uint8```, and the reject type feeds the typed catch clauses described in the [error handling](errorhandling.md) extension.
 The combinators infer from their inputs, so ```Promise.all``` over a tuple of typed promises resolves to a tuple of the resolve types and rejects with the union of the reject types.
 By convention a reject type of ```undefined``` means the promise never rejects, and a resolve type of ```void``` means it resolves with no value; both read directly off the type.

 Right now there's no check except the runtime check when a function actually throws to validate the exception types.
 It is feasible however that the immediate async function scope could be checked to match the type and generate a TypeError if one is found even for codepaths that can't resolve.
 This is stuff one's IDE might flag.